feathersjs/docs/cookbook/authentication/facebook.md

 ## Getting profile data

-The standard oAuth strategy only returns the default profile fields (`id` and `name`).
-To get other fields, like the email or profile picture, the [getProfile](../../api/authentication/oauth.md#getprofile-data-params) method of the [oAuth strategy needs to be customized](../../api/authentication/oauth.md#customization) to call the Graph API profile endpoint `https://graph.facebook.com/me` with an HTTP request library like [Axios](https://developers.facebook.com/tools/explorer/) requesting the additional fields.
+The standard OAuth strategy only returns the default profile fields (`id` and `name`).
+To get other fields, like the email or profile picture, the [getProfile](../../api/authentication/oauth.md#getprofile-data-params) method of the [OAuth strategy needs to be customized](../../api/authentication/oauth.md#customization) to call the Graph API profile endpoint `https://graph.facebook.com/me` with an HTTP request library like [Axios](https://developers.facebook.com/tools/explorer/) requesting the additional fields.

 > __Pro tip:__ Facebook API requests can be tested via the [Graph API explorer](https://developers.facebook.com/tools/explorer/).